-Asset Class 1 Maximum exposure 2
+Asset Class Maximum exposure

 Equity 30%

-Fixed Income, including Bonds, Money Market instruments, other Fixed Income instruments and Cash 3 100%
+Fixed Income, including Bonds, Money Market instruments, other Fixed Income instruments and Cash 100%

-Commodities 4 10%
+Commodities 10%

 Alternative Investment Strategies 10%

 Others, including Real Estate 30%

-- 1. Exposure to these asset classes may be achieved through direct investments and/or investment in units or shares of UCITS and/or other Eligible UCIs. - 2.
-Percentage of the sub-fund's net assets - 3.
-The aggregate exposure to money market instruments and cash will be less than 30% of the sub-fund's net assets. - 4.
-Exposure may be achieved through ETCs and/or financial derivatives on other UCITS eligible assets, such as derivatives on commodity indices.
+1. Exposure to these asset classes may be achieved through direct investments and/or investment in units or shares of UCITS and/or other Eligible UCIs.

+3. The aggregate exposure to money market instruments and cash will be less than 30% of the sub-fund's net assets.

+4. Exposure may be achieved through ETCs and/or financial derivatives on other UCITS eligible assets, such as derivatives on commodity indices.
 Exposure will not be achieved by direct investment.